Ontraport/frontend-interview-test-short/README.md

    to `<div id="page">`.
 3. For each input value prepended, concatenate the second of the current browser date to the input value.
-4. Once you finish coding, you can submit it to us in one of two ways.
-1. Get the code into your github repository and issue a pull request.
-OR 2.
-Zip up your code and send an email to recruiting@ontraport.com with the subject line "Front-end short test".
+4. Once you finish coding, please
+   a. submit a pull request
+   b. then send an email with the subject line "Front-end short test" to recruiting@ontraport.com.
+Make sure to include your resume and a link to the pull request.

 Feel free to use any JS or CSS frameworks.